seaona/blog/_posts/2022-12-01-ethernaut.md

 So what we can do to solve the challenge is to call the intended `constructor` function with some value, and we we'll be assigned as the contract owners.

 `await contract.Fal1out({value: toWei("0.0001")})`

+## Challenge #3: Coin Flip
+In 0.8.0 or better, math overflows revert by default.

+block.number refers to the current block number (the one the transaction is oart of).
+So the blockvalue is already guessable, by going to the etherscan.

+Then we can calculate the coinFlip ourselves with the function:

+`uint256 coinFlip = blockValue / FACTOR;`

+web3.eth.getBlock(blockNumber).hash;